PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 There are a few solutions to this problem.
 One is to use a slightly shorter invincibility time for the opponent than we use on our tank.
 Another more accurate way is to subtract the latency period from the invincibility time.

-However, we will not be dealing with latency until the next tutorial so we will move on.
+However, we'll not be dealing with latency until the [next tutorial](/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md), so let's move on.

 ### Update Score

 Before we finish with our *Tank.cs* class, we're going to add one more method, which will be used to update the score of the tank whose shell has just hit us.
-We will need this in the *BroadcastHit()* method we're about to create in the *GameController.cs* class.
+We'll need this in the *BroadcastHit()* method we're about to create in the *GameController.cs* class.

 ```